sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

 * fix the 'prevent matches upon reset game' functionality
 * add comment to every class.
 Fit within 3 lines of overview; model, view, controller
 * initialize everything in start (not in declaration).
 Is that a good readability upgrade?
+* Remove 'gem' from grid system naming/comments
+* Change GridSpotVO to iGridSpotVO interface.
+Nice!
+Remove 'gemtype' or not since it depends on the view (vice versa?)
+* use maxrows/maxcolums ONLY when creting grid. otherwise use getlength()
+* show users all time high score
+* make a 'bonk' noise if you click a gem but the gem cannot accept a move (like when the matches are blowing up)

 //--------------------------------------
 //  TODO: Theoretical Features For AFTER Submission